Flag of the Central African Republic: History

 President David Dacko and CAR flags on a carpet; the flag is depicted incorrectly with two stars instead of one.

-The flag of the Central African Republic was designed by Barthélemy Boganda, who would become its first president.
+The flag of the Central African Republic was designed by Barthélemy Boganda, who would become its first prime minister.
 It was originally intended to be the flag of the United States of Latin Africa, which he proposed in 1957.
 The flag was adopted by the Legislative Assembly of Ubangi-Shari on 1 December 1958.
 At the time it was introduced, Boganda stated in the national Legislative Assembly that "Those colours, which symbolize the four territories constituting the French Equatorial Africa but also our guide territory, the Metropolitan France, came out of my heart.
 The red stripe which crosses the four colours is the symbol of our blood.
 As we did it when France was in danger, we shall shed our blood for Africa and to protect the Central African Republic, member of the French Community."

 President Jean-Bédel Bokassa considered the replacement of the flag in 1976, following his conversion to Islam under the influence of Libyan leader Muammar Gaddafi.
 The proposal was to change the flag entirely in order to feature a crescent and star prominently.
 However, the proposal was short-lived, as several months later the Central African Empire was created under Bokassa, as Emperor Bokassa I. On 4 December that year, a Constitution described both the emblem for the Emperor's personal use and the existing flag was re-used as that of the Empire.
 The personal standard of the Emperor was light green in color, with a gold-colored eagle in the centre superimposed over a 20-pointed gold star, inspired by the eagle on the imperial standard of Napoleon I.

 The flag remained in place after the Central African Empire fell.